ibm-ai-education/continuous-learning-with-watson-ml/README.md

 ![Deploy success](images/ss17.png)

-d.
+### 9. Test the model

+a.
 Click on the name of the deployment to bring up the details of the deployment.

-e.
+b.
 Click on the **Test** tab and enter the following values (matching the case exactly)

 | Field | Value |
 | ------|-------|